zack-bitcoin/amoveo/README.md

 ## Software to launch a new mining pool
 If your full node is on a different machine from your miner, you will need a mining pool.
 [Mining pool software can be found here.](https://github.com/zack-bitcoin/amoveo-mining-pool)
 The "master" branch is for paying out small amounts to each miner with each block.
-The "classic" version only pays a miner when they find a block.
+The "classic" version only pays a miner when it finds a block.

 ## Developers